Neil Levine: A&R and executive work

 Levine sold his 50% interest in Penalty to Tom Silverman and Tommy Boy in 1999, and became the Vice-President of Urban Marketing and Artist Development at the independent label TVT Records.
 In this capacity, Levine worked with established act Naughty by Nature, and helped develop the careers of Lil Jon & the East Side Boyz and Snoop Dogg's Dogghouse Records artists, including associates Tha Eastsidaz.

 He re-established Penalty in 2002 as Penalty Associated Labels, which became a joint venture with Ryko Distribution, a company for which Levine would also serve as the general manager of.
 Artists signed to the Penalty labels at this time included MC Eiht, The Beatnuts, and Ali Shaheed Muhammad (A Tribe Called Quest), and Penalty also struck a deal to produce and market the AND1 Mixtape series.

 In 2006, Levine was hired by EMI Music, where he worked as the head of Imperial Records and later the head of the urban division at EMI's Capitol Records.
-While at Imperial, Levine did a deal with Fat Joe, releasing Joe's seventh album Me, Myself & I on the label, including the hit single "Make It Rain" (featuring Lil Wayne).
-Two years later, he moved to Sony BMG, where he severed as an A&R executive for Jive Records and the head of the newly formed BMG imprint Battery Records.
-Among Levine's signings to Battery were the GS Boyz, and the label nationally distributed their independent single "Stanky Legg".
-Battery also released Kamaal/The Abstract, the long-delayed second solo album by A Tribe Call Quest's Q-Tip, in 2009.
+While at Imperial, Levine oversaw the creation of Fat Joe's seventh studio album, Me, Myself & I. Two years later, he moved to Sony BMG, where he served as an A&R executive for Jive Records and the head of the newly formed BMG imprint Battery Records.

 Deciding to go back to running his own label, Levine established Penalty Entertainment in 2014, re-signing Capone-N-Noreaga to a new deal, and striking deals with established artists such as Trina, Joell Ortiz, eMC, Statik Selektah, and KXNG Crooked (aka Crooked I) and new artists such as BeatKing and Hi-Rez.
+In 2022, Levine launched a management company, Home Club Management.
+As of 2023, Levine is an adjunct professor teaching music business at NYU Steinhardt and Marymount Manhattan College.